cloudinary-community/cloudinary-examples/README.md

 If the use case seems like it would be broadly helpful for others as well, I'll try to work it into this repository!

+## 🛠️ Contributing

+Each project is independently maintained, though uses yarn workspaces for dependency management.

+To create a new example, first check if an existing example is avaiable for the given framework.
+If so, it's recommended to copy the directory for your new example to maintain consistency between the examples.

+If no existing example exists, you can create a new directory that includes the basic example.

+All examples should be minimal with as little dependencies as needed (ideally no additional dependencies).

 ## ✨ Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):